besttime-app/BestTime-Documentation/source/includes/_introduction.md

 BestTime.app does not provide absolute business visitor numbers.
 Data in the forecasts represent an approximate how busy a business will be in a relative number.
 Each hour of the week is rated on a five-point scale from -2 to +2 (Low, below average, average, above average, high).
 The rating is also depending on the mean busyness of the week.

 ### Coverage
-BestTime.app has worldwide coverage, but it depends on multiple factors if a business can be forecasted.
+BestTime.app has coverage in 150+ countries.
+It depends on multiple factors if a business can be forecasted.
 A rough guideline is that the business needs to be a public business and has at least 100 visitors per day.
-Only when a business can be forecasted credits will be subtracted from your account.

 ### Data retention
 Forecast will only be stored on the server for a specific amount of days.
 This depends on your subscription plan.
 Expired forecasts will be automatically deleted.
 Store a forecast response locally or upgrade your plan to keep using a forecast.

 ### Updating a forecast
 To update an existing business forecast you need to create a new forecast.
 Currently, only the latest forecast for each business is accessible through the API.
 It is up to the user to decide how often a forecast needs to be updated, but in general, we recommend to update a forecast every two to four weeks.
+Live data is the current relative activity for the current hour.
+It is therefore suggested to update the live data every hour.

 ## Queries
 Forecasting a (new) business takes a few seconds.
 Normally a forecast is accurate for at least several weeks (depending on the business), therefore the data from existing forecasts can still be used for a longer period.
 Queries are used to get data from an existing forecasted business.
 For example the whole forecast, or a specific analysis on a specific day.